wp-staging/wp-staging/readme.txt

 <p><small><em>* Time of creation depends on size of your database and file size</em></small></p>
 </blockquote>

-WP Staging can prevent your website from being broken or unavailable because of installing untested plugin updates!
+WP Staging helps you to prevent your website from being broken or unavailable because of installing untested plugin updates!

 = Main Features =

-* <strong>Easy: </strong> Staging migration possible for everyone.
+* <strong>Easy: </strong> Staging migration applicable for everyone.
 No configuration needed!
-* <strong>Fast: </strong> Migration takes only a few seconds or minutes, depending on the size.
+* <strong>Fast: </strong> Migration process lasts only a few seconds or minutes, depending on the site's size and server I/O power
-* <strong>Search Engine Friendly: </strong> Access to the staging site will be granted only for administrators
+* <strong>Safe: </strong> Access to staging site is granted for administrators only.
 <br /><br />
-<strong>Safe</strong>
+<strong>More safe:</strong>
 <br>
 * Admin bar reflects that you are working on a staging site
-* No access to staging site for search engines and other user
-* Extensive logging if migration goes wrong.
+* Extensive logging if duplication and migration process fails.

 = What does not work or is not tested when running wordpress migration? =

 * Wordpress migration of wordpress multisites (not tested)
-* WordPress migration process on windows server (not tested but will probably work)
+* WordPress duplicating process on windows server (not tested but will probably work)
-Edit: Migration on windows server seems to be working well: [Read more](https://wordpress.org/support/topic/wont-copy-files?replies=5 "Read more")
+Edit: Duplication on windows server seems to be working well: [Read more](https://wordpress.org/support/topic/wont-copy-files?replies=5 "Read more")

 <strong>Change your workflow of updating themes and plugins data:</strong>